-As a military husband or father facing divorce, you likely have many questions about the process.
+As a military spouse or parent facing divorce, you likely have many questions about the process.
 Is divorce handled in military court?
 Can you get divorced in Washington if you didn’t live there before joining the military?
-What federal laws apply to divorce for men in service?
-The experienced attorneys of Divorce Lawyers For Men can answer all these questions for you.
+What federal laws apply to divorce for service members?
+The experienced attorneys at Morris Sockle Posadas can answer all these questions for you.

 Do I get divorced in military court?

 As a member of the armed forces, you have rights and responsibilities under the Uniform Code of Military Justice.
 While there are other issues in life you may resolve through the military court system, divorce is handled in local civilian courts.

 State laws control all aspects regarding the divorce of a service member unless a specific federal law or regulation requires otherwise.
 State laws determine parenting plans, custody, visitation, child support, spousal support, and property division.
 Military lawyers (JAG Corps) may advise service members in legal matters but will not represent service members in a divorce.
 Private counsel is always required.

 Where can I get divorced?

 If you are a service member stationed at a military base in the state of Washington, your divorce can be heard in a Washington State court, but if you or your spouse are a resident of a different state your case can be filed in that other State.
 State courts must have “jurisdiction” over the parties before a divorce case can go forward.
 The Petitioner in a divorce action must be a resident of the State in which the divorce is filed unless the State has a special exception for service members stationed in the state.